 Supporting UB’s Historic Move Downtown

-UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo will transform health care in Buffalo Niagara—and far beyond.
+UB’s decision to relocate the Jacobs School of Medicine and Biomedical Sciences to downtown Buffalo is transforming health care in Buffalo Niagara—and far beyond.
 Faculty and students now have access to state-of-the-art teaching resources.
 Leading hospitals and research facilities are now just steps away.
-With this move, our region will become a major health care destination, attracting patients from all over the Northeast.
+With this move, our region is continuing its growth as a major health care destination, attracting patients from all over the Northeast.

-The new Jacobs School of Medicine and Biomedical Sciences —located on UB’s Downtown Campus (part of the growing Buffalo Niagara Medical Campus)—has allowed UB to increase its class size by 25 percent, add 100 new faculty positions, and continue to attract world-renowned scientists, physician-scientists, clinicians and top medical students.
+The new home for the Jacobs School of Medicine and Biomedical Sciences —located on UB’s Downtown Campus (part of the growing Buffalo Niagara Medical Campus)—has allowed UB to increase its class size from 144 to 180, add 100 new faculty positions (bringing our total to approximately 800 faculty), and continue to attract world-renowned scientists, physician-scientists, clinicians and top medical students.
 The UB Foundation is proud to have played a supporting role in helping UB achieve this vision.

 “This is the start of a new era for the University at Buffalo, for our medical school and for this entire region,” says Michael E. Cain, MD, vice president for health sciences and dean, Jacobs School of Medicine and Biomedical Sciences.
 The new facility—the largest construction project in the university’s history—strengthens medical education, promotes cross-disciplinary collaborations, and improves access to health care in the community.